 Query tuning is often the fastest way to accelerate SQL Server performance.
 Most often system-level server performance (memory, processors, and so on) improvement measures are ineffective and expensive.
 Expert developers believe most performance issues can be traced to poorly written queries & inefficient indexing, not hardware constraints.
 In fact, some performance issues can only be resolved through query tuning.

-But when it comes to SQL Server query tuning, DBAs often grapple with the question of where to start.
+But when it comes to SQL Server performance query tuning, DBAs often grapple with the question of where to start.
 How do you assess a query?
 How can you discover flaws in the way a query was written?
 How can you uncover hidden opportunities for improvement?
 Query tuning is half science and also, half art as there are no right or wrong answers, only the most appropriate solution for a given situation.

 SQL Server query tuning can be categorized into three broad steps: